devopsparadox/challenges/ansible-vs-terraform/README.md

 ## What

-* Create a Kubernetes cluster
+* Create a fault-tollerant Kubernetes cluster
 * Fill the cluster beyond its capacity and scale it to accomodate that
 * Upgrade the cluster with a newer Kubernetes version
 * Destroy the cluster